MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-manage.md

 - Review current and past meeting activity (such as the number of participants and what Teams features were used)
 - See peripherals (such as cameras and projectors) connected to a Microsoft Teams Room device

-If you have more than one Teams Rooms console, you can do most actions on multiple consoles at the same time.
-For example, you can set Teams app configuration on all of your consoles at the same time.

 To manage Teams Rooms consoles, open the [Microsoft Teams admin center](https://admin.teams.microsoft.com) and go to **Devices** > **Teams Rooms**.

 > [!IMPORTANT]
 > To manage consoles using the Teams admin center, you need to be assigned the Teams Service Administrator role.

-## Change console settings
+## Making changes to consoles

+If you have more than one Teams Rooms console, you can do most actions on multiple consoles at the same time.
+For example, you can set Teams app configuration on all of your consoles at the same time.

+### Console settings

 You can change settings on one or more consoles in your organization.
 To change console settings, select the console or consoles you want to manage and then select **Settings**.
 A new pane will open with all of the settings you can change on your consoles.
 The following table lists the settings you can change using the Teams admin center.
 Some settings are only available when you select a single console.